 University Distinguished Professors

 The purposes of the University Distinguished Professorships are 1) to confer honor upon faculty members for outstanding scholarship, and 2) to symbolize the continuing commitment of Colorado State University to the pursuit of excellence.
-Because University Distinguished Professors are a select group, nominations not sought every year.
+Because University Distinguished Professors are a select group, nominations are not sought every year.

 - Purpose and Selection